Professor of Computer Science

 Professor Parker believes in incorporating research into the classroom and strongly encourages undergraduate research.
 Since the robots and controllers used are generally inexpensive and of simple construction, students in robotics courses and doing research get hands-on experience in the development of robots and the programming of their controllers.
 These experiences allow students to observe the results of their labors in real world robotics instead of just in simulation.
 Students gain valuable problem solving techniques and an appreciation for some of the complexities involved in robotics.
 Xpilot-AI, which is a free and open source program, is also used in courses and undergraduate research.

-Professor Parker will teach the Science Leaders First Year Seminar, "Robotics and Problem Solving," in fall 2011.
+Professor Parker will teach the Science Leaders First-Year Seminar, "Robotics and Problem Solving," in fall 2013.

 Professor Parker was presented with the World Automation Congress / AutoSoft Lifetime Achievement Award in October 2008.
-He has over 70 peer reviewed publications, including conference papers (two of which received best paper awards), journal articles, and book chapters.
-He was the chair of the 7th and 8th International Symposium on Intelligent Automation and Control (ISIAC2008 and ISIAC2010); has been on the program committee for over 40 conferences; served as a reviewer for 12 journals; is on the board of associate editors for the IEEE Systems Journal and AutoSoft, the International Journal on Intelligent Automation and Soft Computing; and is a member of three IEEE Computational Intelligence Society task forces.
-His papers and professional activities can be viewed on his personal homepage.
+He has over 75 peer reviewed publications, including conference papers (two of which received best paper awards), journal articles, and book chapters.
+He was the chair of the 7th and 8th International Symposium on Intelligent Automation and Control (ISIAC2008 and ISIAC2010); has been on the program committee / reviewer for over 50 conferences; served as a reviewer for 14 journals; has been on the board of associate editors for the IEEE Systems Journal and AutoSoft, the International Journal on Intelligent Automation and Soft Computing; and is a member of three IEEE Computational Intelligence Society task forces.
+His papers and professional activities can be viewed on his personal homepage, http://cs.conncoll.edu/parker/

 Visit the computer science department website.